 The Contractor's Medical Necessity criteria will be transparent and meet all relative documentation requirements as required by the Department, the Kentucky Department of Insurance, CMS or other relevant regulatory agencies.
-Criteria shall be readily available for review by the Department or the public by request and be available on the Contractor's website.
+Criteria shall be readily available for review by DMS or the public by request and on the Contractor's website.